 Between 1600 to 1750 the European-centered cultural epoch now known as the Baroque period occured.
 All types of art such a sculpture, painting, literature, dance, and music were exemplified by ornate grandeur and ornamentation.
 In this period the guitar became accepted as a more serious instrument than previously was the case, and many fine composers began writing for it.
 The typical Baroque guitar now had five courses, the first being single and the others double.
 The instrument often utilized a re-entrant tuning scheme, where for example the bottom course was tuned an octave higher than might be expected.

+Court musicians in the employ of royal families made a large contribution to the guitar's widening appeal during the Baroque period.
+Ornate construction was now utilised and leading instrument makers such as Antonio Stradivari built guitars.
 This era of classical guitar history continued to feature accompaniment for singers as the main function of the instrument.
 However, some significant sheet music publications during the 17th and 18th centuries, indicate to us that the guitar was also used for contrapuntal music, as well as music which combined the traditional strumming and contrapuntal elements.